microsoft/vscode-pylint/README.md

 A Visual Studio Code extension with support for the `pylint` linter.
 The extension ships with `pylint=2.13.4`.

+Note:

+-   This extension is supported for all [actively supported versions](https://devguide.python.org/#status-of-python-branches) of the `python` language (i.e., python >= 3.7).
+-   The bundled `pylint` is only used if there is no installed version of `pylint` found in the selected `python` environment.
+-   Minimum supported version of `pylint` is `2.12.2`.

 ## Usage

 Once installed in Visual Studio Code, pylint will be automatically executed when you open a Python file.